Optimal Sequential Flows: Solving the

 Then the \emph{iteration} of $e$, denoted $e^\sharp$, is defined by

 An idempotent $e$ is called ""unstable@@idempotent"" if it has an "unstable@@pair" pair, and ""stable@@idempotent"" otherwise. \end{definition}

 Note that if an edge is "unstable@@pair" then it does not satisfy condition iii) of Lemma~\ref{lem:idempotent}, thus it satisfies condition ii) of the same Lemma.
 Note also that $e$ is "unstable@@idempotent" if and only if $e \neq e^\sharp$.
+We also make the following observation, proven in Appendix~\ref{app:sharpsharp}.

 \begin{lemma} The iteration of an idempotent $e$ is stable, i.e., $(e^\sharp)^\sharp = e^\sharp$. \end{lemma}